-- Hard fruits like apple and pear are better when made with pressed juice because it is difficult to extract juice from the fruit mash.
+- Hard fruits like apples are made with pressed juice because it is difficult to make a fruit mash.

-- If you want to make a particular type of wine (Merlot, Cabernet Sauvignon) then you should start with wine making juice.
+- If you want to make a particular type of wine, like Merlot or Cabernet Sauvignon, then you need to start with wine-making juice.

 Primary fermentation with juice is very simple.

-- It will bubble in the airlock for 2 weeks.
-Let it sit for one week after the bubbling as stopped before racking.
+- It will actively bubble for around 2 weeks.
+Let it sit for one week after the bubbling has stopped before racking to a clean carboy.

 3. Racking and Secondary Fermentation

-Wine can be racked 3 or 4 times to get a really clear product.
+Wine is usually racked 2 to 4 times to get a really clear product.
 Cider is generally only racked once before bottling.

 The only trick to racking is to prevent oxidation.
-So siphon the liquid into the bottom of the jug and try to prevent splashing.
+So use an auto-siphon rather than pouring, to prevent splashing.

-As long as conditions are right, yeast will keep fermenting until all of the sugar is gone or until the ferment reaches alcohol levels of around 17%-20%.
-The exact alcohol-level depends on the strain of yeast.
-For example, wild yeasts usually die off at 5% alcohol, but champagne yeast is about 20%.
+As long as conditions are right, yeast will keep fermenting until all of the sugar is gone or until the wine reaches 17%-20% ABV.
+The exact alcohol level will depend on the strain of yeast.
+For example, wild yeasts usually die off at 5% alcohol, but champagne yeast will go to about 20%.

 If you don’t want your wine or cider to be dry (with all the sugar having been consumed by the yeast), then you need to prematurely stop the fermentation.
-Here’s a few ways to stop fermentation:
+Here are a few ways to stop fermentation: